mwestphalen/ASL-Learning-App/NOTEBOOK.md

 - Upload code on github for collaborative work
 - Get it running in Android Studio

+What would I do different?
+Document installation process in all detail!!!

 ### Sprint III (03/01-03/29)

 #### Week I